-Soon the construction of a magnificent building of 19 apartments will begin.
-The complex of 6 floors, with a singular and modern facade, includes apartments with 1 and 2 bedrooms, chill-out area, climatized pool and finnish sauna.
+Soon the construction of a magnificent building of 16 apartments will begin.
+The complex of 5 floors, with a singular and modern facade, includes studio apartments, 1 and 2 bedrooms apartments, chill-out area, climatized pool and finnish sauna.

 The homes are delivered with luxury finishes, PVC windows of the Salamander brand with noise reduction and thermal control, built-in cabinets, lighting, fully equipped kitchens with appliances of the main European manufacturers, as well as fully furnished bathrooms with shower screens.

 Beautiful natural surroundings, year-round sun and a thriving social scene make Torrevieja one of the most popular expat destinations in Spain.

 Today it’s a thriving coastal resort, but until the 1980s Torrevieja was built on salt.
 The town is surrounded by two vividly coloured salt water lakes which were once the most important salt works in Europe.
 This natural resource was sent as far afield as Cuba; from there exporters returned with music, which is still celebrated in the Habaneras festival every year.
 You can now visit the lakes as part of a breathtaking nature reserve that is a great place to see the region’s bird life and visit the salt museum on the quayside to find out about their history.

 Torrevieja has since quadrupled its population and now stands at 105,000.
 Despite this rapid growth and an influx of international inhabitants, you will find a friendly and welcoming city which still manages to retain a distinctly ‘Spanish’ atmosphere.

 With five blue flag beaches in town, served by numerous restaurants and bars along with more secluded spots in which to while away the days you won’t find much to rival Torrevieja on the Costa Blanca.